 What to do when things go sideways.

-You can trust MIL’s Blue Team to be by your side if your company runs into a computer security breach.
+You can trust MIL’s Cybersecurity Team to be by your side if your company runs into a computer security breach.
 Our incident response/management efforts will quickly halt the breach, exploitation, or spillage, and then assess the damage done in an effort to minimize the adverse effects and restore the network/system to a positive state.
 We make sure any issues created by an attack on your preventative measures are handled by our incident handling team.

 In line with the SANS institute, one of the preeminent training sources in the information security field, we handle incidents in six efficient steps: